 When We First Met — Another Netflix vehicle that came out last year, this follows the struggles of a young man perpetually in love with a girl who’s about to marry someone else.
 Not the happy ending you’d expect (in fact, I much prefer it to the one I initially expected), I enjoy this comedy for the lesson it provides; sometimes you just aren’t meant for the person you think is the love of your life and that’s okay too.

-Blind Date — Similar to Our Lovers, the almost entirety of this courtship occurs as our two main leads remain complete strangers (OL keeps them so in hiding their identities and promising not to google each other, BD in literally keeping them blind, as they meet and communicate entirely through the paper thin wall joining their two flats).
+Blind Date — Similar to Our Lovers, the almost entirety of this courtship occurs as our two main leads remain complete strangers (OL keeps them so in hiding their identities and promising not to google each other, BD in figuratively keeping them blind, as they meet and communicate entirely through the paper thin wall joining their two flats having never met face to face).
 As expected, miscommunications in this arrangement lead to conflict, but the two make each other better in the end, and there’s nothing more rewarding than a love that makes you own up to your shit and fix it.